star-39/moe-sticker-bot/README.md

 You can also use `podman generate kube` to generate Kubernetes YAML to deploy on your container cluster.

+See a real world deployment YAML example in `deployments/kubernetes_msb.yaml`.

 ### System Dependencies